tyleretters/lordsofthepit.com/_posts/2021-01-26-winterlude.md

 (HEADER IMAGE: TYLER PLEASE USE WINTER'S NIGHT)

-As our calendars mercifully flipped from 2020 to 2021, we found ourselves in need of a way to keep virtual hearths stoked and the Gathering strong.
+As calendars mercifully flipped from 2020 to 2021, we found ourselves in need of a way to keep our virtual hearths stoked and Gathering strong.
 Enter Winterlude ‘21, a two-batch challenge featuring Old School Alpha-Alliances in Batch 1 and Middle School in Batch 2.
 Fourteen Lords & Co. met in icy, windswept, digital battlefields to test their mettle against winter’s might.

 ![Boneheads](/assets/images/2021/winterlude21/boneheads.png)